rahulpalanivel/Digantara-assessment/README.md

    ```

 ## Accessing the API's
-- You can use Postman or thunder client (VS code extentions) or any other API testing tool of ypur choice to call the API.
+- You can use Postman or thunder client (VS code extentions) or any other API testing tool of your choice to call the API.

 ## Input Format